ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The steps are as follows:

-1. Extract the visible From: header domain from the message (as above).
+1. Extract the RFC5322.From domain from the message (as above).

 2. Query the DNS for a DMARC policy record.
 Continue if one is found, or terminate DMARC evaluation otherwise.
 See